 Interfaces are configured by choosing their entry from under the Interfaces menu.
 For example, to configure the WAN interface, choose Interfaces > WAN.
-Nearly all of the options found under Interfaces > WAN are identical to those mentioned in the WAN portion of the Setup Wizard.

 Every interface is configured in the same manner and any interface can be configured as any interface type (Static, DHCP, PPPoE, etc).
 Additionally, the blocking of private networks and bogon networks may be performed on any interface.
 Every interface can be renamed, including WAN and LAN, to a custom name.
 Furthermore, every interface can be enabled and disabled as desired, so long as a minimum of one interface remains enabled.

 For detailed interface configuration information, see Interface Types and Configuration

 The IPv4 Configuration Type can be changed between Static IPv4, DHCP, PPPoE, PPP, PPTP, L2TP, or None to leave the interface without an IPv4 address.
 When Static IPv4 is used, an IPv4 Address, subnet mask, and IPv4 Upstream Gateway may be set.
 If one of the other options is chosen, then type-specific fields appear to configure each type.

 The IPv6 Configuration Type can be set to Static IPv6, DHCP6, SLAAC, 6rd Tunnel, 6to4 Tunnel, Track Interface, or None to leave IPv6 unconfigured on the interface.
 When Static IPv6 is selected, set an IPv6 address, prefix length, and IPv6 Upstream Gateway.

 If this a wireless interface, the page will contain many additional options to configure the wireless portion of the interface.
 Consult Wireless for details.